airbnb/chronon/proposals/CHIP-1.md

 To make testing easier, we'll disable this feature by default and enable it via Java Args.

-Results: I tested this in our QA environment.
-The QA environment has an end-to-end test that uses a small keyspace and the cache was able to store all possible batch IRs.
-CPU usage for `toBatchIr` went from 10-14% to 0% and latency decreased by around 12%.
+Results: I tested this in production and saw a 22-35% decrease in serving latency depending on configuration.
+I used a realistic load test, served 10-15 GroupBys which used 4 different entity key types (some had skewed a access pattern, some didn't), a 20K-element cache shared across all GroupBys.

 ### Step 2: Batch GetRequest Caching